 New Lifehouse – How We Can Help Your Girl with Obsessive Compulsive Disorder

 Cognitive behavior therapy is most efficient, often in conjunction with medication, in helping an OCD sufferer deal with her fears and anxieties in healthy ways.
 Anti-depressants (particularly ones that interact with the brain’s serotonin production) can useful in diminishing symptoms of OCD.
-If not treated, your child might suffer other problems (although not all of them will be directly brought on by OCD): depression, eating or anxiety disorders, substance abuse, a general, poor quality of life, suicidal thoughts (or behavior).
+If not treated, your child might suffer other problems (although not all of them will be directly brought on by OCD): depression, eating or anxiety disorders, a general, poor quality of life, suicidal thoughts (or behavior).

 New Lifehouse – When You Want Your Daughter Back, with Clear Thinking and Positive Pursuits.